 Betty’s legacy is the love and kindness that she always showed to her family, her many friends, and to her community.
 She spent her remarkable life working tirelessly to make the communities in which she lived a better place.
 She was famous for generously lending her time, effort, wisdom, and especially her hugs, to anyone in need.
 She had no interest in prestige or money, had no hidden agendas, and was the most honest person you could ever meet.
 Everything about her was real.
 Betty was loved by her many friends and she truly loved them in return.

 Betty McBride was the epitome of a beautiful woman, both inside and out.
 She was small in stature but large in everything else; gentle but strong; peaceful but brave; soft-spoken but passionate.
 She lived her life with grace, integrity, humility, and a quiet dignity.
 She was a shining star in life and is now one in heaven.

 Betty has gone Home to be with the Lord but her work on earth is not done.
 She hopes that her family and friends will continue her legacy by offering their own acts of kindness to others in her memory.

-Due to Covid-19 virus recommendations and restrictions a Private Family graveside service will be held at Monmouth Cemetery.
-There will be a Celebration of Life service at Faith United Presbyterian Church in Monmouth at a later time for her family and friends to show their respects for a life well lived.
+A public Celebration of Betty’s life will be from 1:00-3:00 pm Friday, July 24, 2020 at Meks on Main, 201 N. Main St, Monmouth, IL.
+Due to COVID-19 restrictions all social distancing practices and CDC guidelines will be observed during the Celebration of Life gathering.
 Memorials may be given to the Faith United Presbyterian Church, Harbor Lights Hospice or Hearts United in God’s Service, Inc (HUGS) at www.hugsforuganda.com.
 McGuire & Davies Funeral Home and Crematory, Monmouth, IL.
-Is in charge of the arrangements.
+Is in charge of the arrangements

 To send flowers to the family or plant a tree in memory of Mary Elizabeth "Betty" (Duncan) McBride, please visit our floral store.